Can AI Predict Roulette Numbers?

 American roulette3825.26%94.74%

 The payouts themselves are mostly identical.
 A straight-up bet still returns 35:1.
-What changes is the denominator: that bet now covers 1 number out of 38 rather than 1 out of 37, which means the casino keeps almost twice as much in the long run for offering essentially the same game.
+What changes is the denominator: that bet now covers 1 number out of 38 rather than 1 out of 37, so the casino keeps almost twice as much over the long run for offering essentially the same game.

-This is why roulette.casino treats European roulette as the default version players should learn first.
-When two tables look alike and one has a single zero while the other carries both 0 and 00, the single-zero table is the correct choice unless you specifically enjoy paying extra for identical suspense.
-Practical, slightly boring, and one of the most consequential roulette decisions a player will ever make.
+This is why the single-zero wheel is the version players should learn first.
+When two tables look alike and one carries a single zero while the other adds 0 and 00, the single-zero table is the correct choice unless you enjoy paying extra for identical suspense.
+Practical, slightly boring, and one of the most consequential decisions a player ever makes.

-To beat European roulette, AI would need something more than a feed of past numbers.
-It would need a real edge — a structural one — and the candidates are narrow.
+To beat European roulette, AI would need more than a feed of past numbers.
+It would need a real, structural edge, and the candidates are narrow.

 A biased wheel

 A physical wheel could, in theory, develop a bias: a pocket, rotor, ball track, or mechanical defect that produces a non-random distribution over time.
-This is the old advantage-play dream that occasionally turns up in casino folklore.
+This is the old advantage-play dream that occasionally surfaces in casino folklore and genuine advantage play.

 Mechanical data from a live wheel